Mohammed20037/Heart_Disease_Prediction_model_using_Machine_Learning/README.md

-# Heart Disease Prediction using Machine Learning
+# Heart Disease Prediction Model Using Machine Learning

 This GitHub repository contains a comprehensive machine learning model for predicting heart disease based on various patient attributes.
 The model is built using Python and follows a structured workflow.
 Below, you'll find detailed information on each aspect of this project.